onedata/onedata-documentation/docs/glossary.md

 [storage backends][storage backend] using [Oneproviders][Oneprovider].
 Learn more [here][docs-spaces].

+## Space owner

+A designated [user][], who is authorized to perform all operations, regardless of the assigned privileges, in the [space][].
+The space must always have at least one owner, but there may be more.
+Learn more [here][docs-space-owner].

 ## Share

 An entity that represents a semi-public link assigned to a file or directory allowing